Fall 2015 Admissions

-Fall 2014 Admissions applications are due January 15, 2014, visit the Admissions Office for an online application.
+Applications for Fall 2014 is now closed.
+Fall 2015 Admissions applications are due no later than January 15, 2015.
+Visit the Admissions Office for an online application.
 Please see information about Program and Graduate Center scholarships here.

 The goal of the CUNY Graduate Program in Linguistics is to provide students with the tools necessary for a career in scientific research on various aspects of human language.
 While we assume no detailed knowledge of linguistics, we highly recommend that potential applicants read one of the following books.
 These books raise issues that are both controversial and central to our discipline.
 If you are strongly intellectually stimulated after this reading, linguistics is the right field for you.

 Newmeyer, F. J. (2000).
 Language form and language function.

 Baker, M. (2001).
 The atoms of language.
 New York, NY: Basic Books.

 We also recommend that prospective applicants read one or more college-level linguistics textbook such as

 O'Grady, W., Archibald, J., Arnoff, M., & Rees-Miller, J. (2004).